Broken Promises Could Promise Disaster for Pediatricians! or “I Don’t Give a Damn” What the Law Is!

 Because, frankly, my Dear, the government does not give a damn.
 Your reality was, in fact, a mere fictitious dream.

-Posted on December 17, 2015, in "Single State Agency", Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, DHHS, Doctors, Eligibilty, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Providers, Medicaid Reimbursement, Medicaid Services, NC, North Carolina, Physicians, Post-Payment Reviews, Primary Care, Primary Care Physicians, RAC Audits, Rate Reductions and tagged ACA enhanced rates, Audits, Board certified, DHHS, Division of Medical Assistance, E&M CPT codes, Enhanced Payments, enhanced payments for Medicaid, Gone with the wind, Knicole Emanuel, Medicaid, Medicaid Audits, Medicaid reimbursement rates, Medicaid Reimbursements, Medicare rates, North Carolina, Pediatricians, postpayment reviews, Primary Care, primary care physicians, Recoupments, Self-attestation, Vaccine administration CPT codes.
+Posted on December 17, 2015, in "Single State Agency", Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Rights, Doctors, Eligibilty, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Providers, Medicaid Reimbursement, Medicaid Services, Medicare and Medicaid Provider Audits, NC, NC DHHS, North Carolina, Physicians, Post-Payment Reviews, Primary Care, Primary Care Physicians, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits, Rate Reductions and tagged ACA enhanced rates, Board certified, Division of Medical Assistance, E&M CPT codes, Enhanced Payments, enhanced payments for Medicaid, Gone with the wind, Knicole Emanuel, Medicaid, Medicaid Audits, Medicaid reimbursement rates, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, Medicare rates, NC DHHS, North Carolina, Pediatricians, postpayment reviews, Primary Care, primary care physicians, Recoupments, Self-attestation, Vaccine administration CPT codes.
 Bookmark the permalink.
 Leave a comment.